frostbone25/ShaderInjector/ConfigurationGuide.md

 ![recompile-all](GithubContent/LiveShaderEditing/recompile-all.png)

-You should see immediate visual changes after compilation completes, with more visible ambient occlusion and local bounce light!
+You should see immediate visual changes after compilation completes, with more visible ambient occlusion and local bounce light from direct lighting sources!

 If you do not be sure to check for compilation errors in the runtime logs at the bottom of the ShaderInjector window.
 If there are that means you have created an error due to improper syntax by not following instructions or you accidentally added/removed a character that the compiler can't resolve.
 So undo your changes until the shader can compile again, by default all shaders can compile successfully.